BennettSmith/eastbay-overland-rally-planner/docs/use-cases/UC-08-CancelTrip.md

 ---

 ## Main Success Flow
-1. Actor invokes the use case with the required identifiers and inputs.
+1. Actor requests cancellation for a given `tripId`.
 2. System authenticates the caller.
-3. System authorizes the caller for the target resource (trip/member).
+3. System loads the trip by `tripId`.
-4. System loads the required aggregate(s) and validates inputs.
+4. System authorizes access:
+   - Trip must be visible to the caller; if not, return `404 Not Found` (do not reveal existence).
+   - Caller must be an organizer; if not, return `404 Not Found`.
-5. System executes the primary behavior.
+5. System transitions the trip status to `CANCELED` (allowed from `DRAFT` or `PUBLISHED`).
-6. System returns the result.
+6. System returns the updated trip details.

 ---